fditraglia/fditraglia.github.io/research.md

 - A History of Violence: Forced Displacement and De Facto Land Reform in Rural Colombia (with Camilo Garcia-Jimeno)
 - Estimating the Returns to Lying (with Arthur Lewbel)
 - Nonparametric Analysis of Labor Supply Using Gaussian Process Regression (with Ian Crawford)
+- Mapping Disparities in Childhood Lead Exposure in England (with Ludovica Gazze)